Mohali22/kalbonian_elmrsos/#1 Programming Foundations Fundamentals/2- programming syntax/Chapter Quiz.md

-# These are the answers to the chapter one quiz
+# These are the answers to the chapter two quiz

 ## Question 1
 You have Python 3 installed.
 How will you run the Python code in the file "process.py" on the command-line prompt?